 Enter a search request and press enter.
 Press Esc or the X to close.

 Home to the most-visited national park in America, the Great Smoky Mountains have enchanted tourists, nature-lovers and artists for generations.
 Painting the Smokies: Art, Community, and the Making of a National Park, invites visitors to examine the history of the park through the work of five visual artists active around the time of its creation, about 1900 to 1940.
 Placing art in conversation with artifacts, the two-gallery, 8,000 square foot show will open April 22, 2022, and run through January 15, 2023.
-The exhibition will be complemented by a variety of public programming and digital offerings to be announced soon.
+The exhibition will be complemented by a variety of public programming and digital offerings.

 Appalachia became the topic of national fascination at the turn of the twentieth century.
 The grassroots campaign to create a national park in the Smokies occurred during a period of great change in the region, fueled by this renewed interest.
 Through the works of five artists who painted the Smokies during this time — all represented in the Museum’s collection — the exhibition explores how the Smokies inspired a generation of painters, and how art brought attention, activism, and tourism to the region.
 Sections of the exhibition include “All Eyes on the Smokies,” “A Most Excellent Opportunity,” “Art & Activism,” “Tradition in Tension,” and “Selling the Smokies.”